The (theta, wheel)-free graphs Part II: structure theorem: Properties of P-graphs

 \section{Properties of P-graphs}

 For a P-graph $B$ with special clique $K$ and skeleton $R$, we use the following additional terminology.
-A {\em blob} of $B$ is a subset of vertices of $L(R)$ that correspond to the edge set of a 2-connected block of $R$.
 The cliques of $L(R)$ of size at least 3 are called the {\em big cliques} of $L(R)$.
 Note that they correspond to sets of edges in $R$ that are incident to a vertex of degree at least 3.
 We denote by ${\cal K}$ the set that consists of $K$ and all big cliques of $L(R)$.
 Remove from $B$ the edges of cliques in ${\cal K}$.
-What remains are vertex disjoint paths, except possibly those that meet at a vertex of $K$.
-Such a path is an {\em internal segment} if its endnodes belong to big cliques of $L(R)$, and otherwise it is a {\em leaf segment}.
-If $S$ is a leaf segment and $u\in K$ its endnode, we say that $S$ is a {\em claw segment} if $S$ is not the only segment with endnode $u$; otherwise we say that $S$ is a {\em clique segment}.
+What remains are vertex-disjoint paths, except possibly those that meet at a vertex of $K$.
+These paths are {\it segments} of $B$; moreover, a segment is an {\em internal segment} if its endnodes belong to big cliques of $L(R)$, and otherwise it is a {\em leaf segment}.
+If $S$ is a leaf segment and $u\in K$ is an endnode of $S$, we say that $S$ is a {\em claw segment} if $S$ is not the only segment with endnode $u$; otherwise we say that $S$ is a {\em clique segment}.
 Observe that it is possible that a segment is of length 0, but then it must be an internal segment.
 Two segments $S_1=s_1\ldots t_1$ and $S_2=s_2\ldots t_2$ are {\em parallel} if $s_1,t_1,s_2,t_2$ are all distinct nodes and for some $K_1\in {\cal K}\setminus \{ K\}$, $s_1,s_2\in K_1$ and $t_1,t_2\in K$.
 Note also that every two cliques of $B$ meet in at most one vertex (since $R$ is triangle-free).

 \begin{lemma} Let $B$ be a graph that satisfies all the conditions of being a P-graph except that its skeleton fails to satisfies~\ref{i:5} or~\ref{i:8}.
 Then $B$ contains a wheel. \end{lemma}

 \begin{proof} Let $R$ be the skeleton of $B$, and $K$ its special clique.